-- Five scholarships are given annually by the Dingledine Scholarship Selection Committee.
+- Scholarships are given annually by the Dingledine Scholarship Selection Committee.

 - All eligible in-state and out-of-state students may apply.

 - Scholarships are awarded based on demonstrated excellence in academic achievement, leadership, and community service.

 - Top scholarship candidates will be notified no later than February 1 and will be invited to campus for an interview in mid-February.

 - Students who apply by the November 1 deadline for the Thomas and Karyn Dingledine Scholarships will remain in the pool to be considered for the Madison Achievement Scholarships.

 - The following three scholarships may not be combined: Thomas and Karyn Dingledine Scholarship, Madison Achievement Scholarship and Second Century Scholarship.
 If you are offered more than one, you may choose the scholarship you wish to accept.

 About Tom and Karyn Dingledine

 Watch: Dingledine scholar Josh Kelaher ('11) describes his Madison Experience